 The Dr. Kenyatta Rivers Memorial Scholarship is a scholarship awarded to a graduate or undergraduate student in Communication Sciences and Disorders with an interest in mentoring others in the future.

-Please consider expressing your gratitude for the contributions of Dr. Rivers at UCF and in the discipline of Communication Sciences and Disorders in the form of a donation to help endow the scholarship in Dr. Rivers’ name.
-By endowing this memorial scholarship, you will help ensure that future generations of students continue to be impacted by his Dr. Rivers and his legacy will live on.
+Please consider expressing your gratitude for the contributions of Dr. Rivers at UCF and in the discipline of Communication Sciences and Disorders in the form of a donation to support the scholarship in Dr. Rivers’ name.

 Any amount is appreciated, and there are two easy ways to support.